-SOS has available a line of credit with a local healthcare system for \$1,000,000.
+The Organization had available a line of credit with a local healthcare system for \$1,000,000.
 Borrowings under the line of credit bear interest at 3.50%.
-All borrowings are collateralized by substantially all assets of SOS.
-SOS fully paid off the line of credit, including unpaid interest, in November 2022 and the line expired during the year ended June 30, 2023.
+All borrowings are collateralized by substantially all assets of the Organization.
+The Organization fully paid off the line of credit, including unpaid interest, in November 2022 and the line expired during the year ended June 30, 2023.
+The Organization did not renew the line of credit during the year ended June 30, 2024.